"The moral test of any society is how well it protects its children."—Vivek Murthy, former US Surgeon General

 Parents should strive to model healthy digital habits.

-Resisting big tech's takeover of childhood can feel like a lonely, uphill battle sometimes—but it becomes much easier when you have a local community walking this path alongside you.
+Resisting big tech's takeover of childhood can feel like a lonely, uphill battle sometimes—but it becomes much easier when we do it collectively.
 This is an inclusive group whose members are striving for progress, not perfection.
 Our goals are to build a community of like-minded parents; share resources to help families lead more screen-conscious lifestyles; and take collective action to change the norms around kids and screens in our homes and schools.
 We hope you'll join us!

 Christina Dinur, Milwaukee German Immersion School parent